wilken311/bellreminder/README.md

 ![Product Name Screen Shot][product-screenshot]

 This bell app will remind you and make a sound every specific time (e.g., 20 minutes).
 It might help you in some cases, like standing every 20 minutes after a long set or setting a time limit for every task you do.
+In addition, it comes with motivation qoutes every time the bell ring.

 ### Built With